Royal Patriarchal Music Seminary of Lisbon: Preface to the decline of Portugal

 Maria I was often called "The Pious" (Portuguese: a Piedosa) in Portugal and "The Mad" (Portuguese: a Louca) in Brazil, both reflecting aspects of her mental illness, signs of which emerged quite early in her life indicating a major depressive disorder which also affected her sisters, Maria Ana Francisca and Maria Doroteia.
 Her symptoms amplified over time, and becoming more acute when her husband died in 1786, her elder son José, Prince of Brazil died of smallpox in 1788 and her confessor died in 1791.
 From 1786 she forbad all entertainment in the court, retreated more and more frequently to her chambers, and in February 1792 she was declared insane.
-From that time, her son and heir apparent João, later to be king as João VI after his mother's death, governed on her behalf but resisted becoming Prince Regent until 1799.
+From that time, her son and heir apparent João, later to be king as John VI after his mother's death, governed on her behalf but resisted becoming Prince Regent until 1799.
 He, too, had a mental illness, most likely depression.

 Because the Palace of Ajuda was her father's residence, Maria I and her husband had chosen to live in the Palace of Queluz where they raised their children.
 After her father's death, they remained there and the Palace of Ajuda was largely ignored.
 In 1794, the old wooden palace except the library and chapel were destroyed by fire and João decided to have it replaced by a more permanent neo-Classical building.
 Construction started in 1795, continued in dribs and drabs right through to the late 19th century, and the palace was not used as a royal residence until 1862.
 The building itself was never completed according to its original design.

 As mentioned earlier, by 1792 both the Patriarchate and the Seminary were located at Ajuda; but with the royal family living elsewhere, the working relationship between the Patriarchate and the royal family is unclear.
 Nevertheless, music continued to be written by members of the teaching staff for court events, and the Seminary continued its role with Seminarists and external students as before.